folio-org/okapi/doc/guide.md

 * `X-Okapi-Url` The base URL of the Okapi installation.
 For example http://localhost:9130.
 This can also point to a load balancer in front to Okapi, all you need to know is to use this when making further requests to other modules.
+The base URL can end with a path like `https://folio.example.com/okapi` to ensure that hostname and port match those of the frontend URL `https://folio.example.com` avoiding preflight CORS HTTP OPTIONS requests.
 * `X-Okapi-Request-Id` The Id of the current request, for example "821257/user;744931/perms", which tells that this was request 821257 to `/users/...` which made a request 744931 to `/perms/...` The numbers are just random, picked